snieking/postchain-image/README.md

 docker exec -i <container_name> update
 ```

-It will deploy a fresh configuration which will be active in 5 blocks.
+It will deploy a fresh configuration which will be active in, per default, 5 blocks.
 This means that you can easily modify & deploy new code as long as you modify the source that was mapped into the volume.

 ## Environment variables